spywhere/plug.nvim/docs/extensions/api.md

 ### `done`

-Produced when plug.nvim has complete its plugin setups and configurations
+Produced when plug.nvim has complete its plugin setups and configurations.

 **Parameters**: _none_